MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 ## Change from one anchor type to the other

 1. On the **Outline** page, select the anchor at the top of the screen, or select the **Anchor** button in the left navigation pane.
-This opens the wizard.
+This opens the Anchor wizard.

     ![Anchor button and anchor highlighted](media/change-anchor-method.PNG "Anchor button and anchor highlighted")